Dracula (1931 English-language film): Home media

+Between the 1960s and 1970s, Castle Films released an abridged version of Dracula on 8 mm film.
+In the 1980s, MCA Home Video released Dracula on Betamax, VHS, and Capacitance Electronic Disc (CED).
 In the 1990s, MCA/Universal Home Video released Dracula on VHS as part of the "Universal Monsters Classic Collection", a series of releases of Universal Classic Monsters films.
 The film was also released on LaserDisc.

 In 1999, Universal released Dracula on VHS and DVD as part of the "Classic Monster Collection".
 In 2004, Universal released Dracula: The Legacy Collection on DVD as part of the "Universal Legacy Collection".
-This two-disc release includes both Dracula and the Spanish-language Drácula, as well as Dracula's Daughter, Son of Dracula, and House of Dracula.
+This two-disc release includes both Dracula and the Spanish-language Dracula, as well as Dracula's Daughter, Son of Dracula, and House of Dracula.

-In 2012, Dracula and Drácula were released on Blu-ray as part of the Universal Classic Monsters: The Essential Collection box set, which also includes a total of nine films from the Universal Classic Monsters series.
-In September 2013, Dracula received a standalone Blu-ray release that also includes Drácula.
+In 2012, Dracula and the Spanish-language Dracula were released on Blu-ray as part of the Universal Classic Monsters: The Essential Collection box set, which also includes a total of nine films from the Universal Classic Monsters series.
+In September 2013, Dracula received a standalone Blu-ray release that also includes the Spanish-language Dracula.
 That same year, Dracula was included as part of the six-film Blu-ray set Universal Classic Monsters Collection, which also includes Frankenstein, The Mummy, The Invisible Man, Bride of Frankenstein, and The Wolf Man.
 The following year, Universal released Dracula: Complete Legacy Collection on DVD.
 This set contains seven films: Dracula, Drácula, Dracula's Daughter, Son of Dracula, House of Frankenstein, House of Dracula, and Abbott and Costello Meet Frankenstein.
 In 2015, the six-film Universal Classic Monsters Collection was released on DVD.
 In 2016, Dracula received a Walmart-exclusive Blu-ray release featuring a glow-in-the-dark cover.
-In September 2017, the film received a Best Buy-exclusive steelbook Blu-ray release with cover artwork by Alex Ross.
+In September 2017, the film received a Best Buy-exclusive SteelBook Blu-ray release with cover artwork by Alex Ross.
 That same year, the seven-film Complete Legacy Collection was released on Blu-ray.

-In August 2018, Dracula, Drácula, Dracula's Daughter, Son of Dracula, House of Frankenstein, House of Dracula, and Abbott and Costello Meet Frankenstein were included in the Universal Classic Monsters: Complete 30-Film Collection Blu-ray box set.
+In August 2018, Dracula, the Spanish-language Dracula, Dracula's Daughter, Son of Dracula, House of Frankenstein, House of Dracula, and Abbott and Costello Meet Frankenstein were included in the Universal Classic Monsters: Complete 30-Film Collection Blu-ray box set.
 This box set also received a DVD release.
-Later in October, Dracula and Drácula were included as part of a limited edition Best Buy-exclusive Blu-ray set titled Universal Classic Monsters: The Essential Collection, which features artwork by Alex Ross.
+Later in October, Dracula and the Spanish-language Dracula were included as part of a limited edition Best Buy-exclusive Blu-ray set titled Universal Classic Monsters: The Essential Collection, which features artwork by Alex Ross.
 Universal Pictures Home Entertainment released Dracula on 4K Ultra HD Blu-ray on October 5, 2021.